LMDG1/LotteThesisMindSortCode/README.md

 # LotteThesisMindSortCode
 The TypeScript code that I (Lotte de Groot) created for my Bachelor thesis in the educational game MindSort.

+Files:
+- SelectionAlgorithm file: contains the code for the creation of the random and k-means clustering algorithms.
+- Other files: allow (amongst a few other small edits in other parts of the MindSort code) for smoothly integrating the selection algorithms with the rest of the MindSort code.